sarora2200/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty ---> change owner to be betty
+su - betty  ---> switch user  to be betty